mc-off/newman-reporter-slackmsg/README.md

 ## Reporter Options
 **webhookurl**
-Webhook URL to point to the slack api where results are published
+Webhook URL to point to the slack api where results are published,If you have multiple channels, you must use the '#' to separate. eg:https://hooks.slack.com/services/TXXX#https://hooks.slack.com/services/NNN

 **collection**
 Option to add the name of collection file onto the message